Officials release photos of missing Alabama inmate and corrections officer, including what she could look like with dark hair

 As authorities continue to search for an Alabama corrections official and the inmate she disappeared with, the US Marshals Service said the officer, Vicky White, may have tinted her blonde hair a darker shade and offered renderings of what she may look like after the change.

-The agency also released pictures of the inmate, Casey White, 38, and identifying markers such as several tattoos.
+The agency also released pictures of the inmate, Casey White, 38, as well as photos of identifying markers such as several tattoos.
 He should be considered "armed and extremely dangerous," the agency said in a news release Thursday.

+The service is offering up to $10,000 for information leading to the capture of the inmate -- who was being held on murder charges -- and up to $5,000 for the officer, the release added.

+Authorities also said they learned Casey White made threats against his ex-girlfriend and her sister that if he got out of jail he "would kill them," the release said.
+Authorities have warned his potential targets and have taken actions to protect them, it added.

+The Marshals Service said the pair could be traveling in a 2007 orange or copper-colored Ford Edge which Vicky White purchased prior to the disappearance.
+Whether the vehicle has a license plate and what that plate could be is unknown, the release said.

-Investigators have been chasing leads that have included reported sightings from Florida to Kentucky, Lauderdale County Sheriff Rick Singleton told CNN.
+Investigators are also chasing leads including reported sightings from Florida to Kentucky, Lauderdale County Sheriff Rick Singleton told CNN.

-But "at this time," he said, "we do not have any clue where they're at."

 The pair, who are not related, disappeared last Friday morning when the corrections officer said she was taking Casey White from the Lauderdale County jail to the courthouse before going to get medical attention because she felt unwell, authorities have said.
 But the two never showed up at the courthouse and the officer didn't make it to the medical facility.